open-contracting/deploy/docs/develop/update/postgres.rst

             password: example_password
             replication: True

    You will also need to pass this user to the replica server.
-This is used to populate the ``postgresql.conf`` file via pgbackrest.
+This is used to populate the ``postgresql.conf`` file via pgBackRest.

    .. code-block:: yaml